ocbe-uio/BAPS/README.md

 2. MATLAB Compiler and/or MATLAB Compiler SDK (may be an available option as you install MATLAB)
 3. A Bash shell

+## Shortcut with Make

+If you have [Make](https://www.gnu.org/software/make/) installed, you can simply type `make` from the root folder of this repository to install BAPS.
+To run BAPS, type `make run`.

+Otherwise, please follow the instructions below.

 ## Running MATLAB from the command line

 Open a terminal.
 From the root folder of this repository, open MATLAB.
 For example, if MATLAB is installed on `/usr/local/MATLAB/R2023b`, this can be done by typing: